2023 Most Popular Economics Graduate Certificate Schools in New York

 The colleges and universities below are the most popular for economics majors pursuing a graduate certificate.

-Our analysis found Columbia University in the City of New York to be the most popular school for economics students who want to pursue a graduate certificate in New York.
-Located in the city of New York, Columbia is a private not-for-profit college with a very large student population.
+Our 2023 rankings named Columbia University in the City of New York the most popular school in New York for economics students working on their graduate certificate.
+Located in the city of New York, Columbia is a private not-for-profit school with a very large student population.

 About 42% of the students majoring in economics at the school are women while 58% are male.

-Out of the 5 schools in New York that were part of this year’s ranking, Fordham University landed the # 2 spot on the list.
-Fordham U is a large private not-for-profit school located in the large city of Bronx.
+A rank of #2 on this year’s list means Fordham University is a great place for economics students working on their graduate certificate.
+Fordham U is a fairly large private not-for-profit school located in the large city of Bronx.

 Of the 11 students majoring in economics at Fordham U, 64% are male and 36% are female.